Sciatica

 There are 6 lower back problems that are the most common causes of sciatica:

-Other causes of sciatica include pregnancy, scar tissue, muscle strain, spinal tumor and infection.
+Other causes include pregnancy, scar tissue, muscle strain, spinal tumor and infection.

 Treatment